 In the United States, the same Bill of Rights protecting our freedoms as believers to assemble and worship without government interference or regulation also protects homosexuals from persecution by those who abhor their behavior, including us!
 Whenever we see any demographic of our population being attacked and marginalized, we should be operating in love towards those so victimized while remaining true to scriptural dictates concerning their lifestyles and beliefs. even when we are disgusted by them.
 I’ve delved into the issue of homosexuality in depth in another article here on Miscellaneous Ramblings, if you want to read further.

-The author also neatly avoids the fact that Christians are indeed under FAR more persecution by gays — and host of other groups, for that matter, especially Muslims — than the other way around.
+The author also neatly avoids the fact Christians are indeed under FAR more persecution by gays — and host of other groups, for that matter, especially Moslems — than the other way around.
 Gays and liberals spend an inordinately large amount of time and effort propagandizing the public into believing a preference for anal sex between men and cunnilingus between women is a healthy, wholesome, life-giving, and innocuous way to exist and that the explicit precepts of the Bible on the subject are “old-fashioned.”
-The consistent litany is that Christians are mean, judgmental, and hateful towards gays.
-Sadly, many times they have been accurate in that accusation (that Westboro Baptist cult from Topeka, KS come to mind), but now have used those incidents to justify labelling any effort to reach out to them in loving ministry as “hate speech.”
+Their consistent litany is that Christians are mean, judgmental, and hateful towards gays.
+Tragically, many times they have been accurate in that accusation (that Westboro Baptist cult from Topeka, KS immediately come to mind), but now have used those incidents to justify labelling any effort to reach out to them in loving ministry as “hate speech.”

 The rest of the article is a litany of progressive hot-button issues: gun control, welfare, environmentalism ad infinitum, ad nauseum.

-It was this very reason that Jesus, God-in-Sandals, had to show up on this planet to die for our sins, because no matter how hard we try, no matter how much right living we may appear to achieve, we remain hopelessly corrupt and totally incapable of doing anything other than being totally self-centered.
+It was for this selfsame reason that Jesus, God-in-Sandals, had to show up on this planet to die for our sins, because no matter how hard we try, no matter how much right living we may appear to achieve, we remain hopelessly corrupt and totally incapable of doing anything other than being totally self-centered.
 Us judging the lost is a classic case of “being born on 3rd base and claiming we hit a triple.”
 The only reason we believers can and do live lives other than in helpless, mindless obedience to our eternal and insatiable self-lordship is by submitting the Lordship of Jesus by faith and being “born from above,” the indwelling of the Holy Spirit inherent to that experience, and the written Word of God put to practice in our daily lives.

-The cited article is just another liberal screed telling Bible-believing Christians what they should do and think, regardless of what the Bible says.
+The cited article is yet another liberal screed telling Bible-believing Christians what they should do and think, regardless of what the Bible says.
 IOW, according to him, if we claim to be Christians and do not agree with the author’s liberal ideology, we are bad Christians.